ChristofSchwarz/qs-python-samples/Basket/readme.md

 # Basket Analysis Server-Side-Extension

 This is a python project that acts as a Server-Side Extension for Qlik Sense.
+The python code was developed by <a href="https://github.com/rileymd88">Riley MD</a>, thanks for the genious work.

 ## 1st time setup
  * Run Command Prompt